 Oberlin, OH 44074

 World language classrooms and offices for academic services and programs are found in this picturesque building completed in 1887 and renovated in 1996.
-On the fourth floor is the Paul and Edith Cooper International Learning Center, a lab and study space for students to speak, read, and practice world languages.
+On the third floor is the Paul and Edith Cooper International Learning Center, a lab and study space for students to speak, read, and practice world languages.

 Atop Peters is the college’s observatory and planetarium.
 The dome was installed in 1929, along with a Gaertner 6 inch f:15 refractor telescope.
 It currently houses a 14’’ Meade LX200 catadioptric reflecting telescope.